slyfox1186/script-repo/README.md

 ## Install [FFmpeg](https://ffmpeg.org/download.html)
   - **Compiles the latest updates from souce code by issuing API calls to each repositories backend**
-  - **Installing the CUDA SDK Toolkit to unlock Hardware Acceleration is available during install to make things as easy as possible**
+  - **The CUDA SDK Toolkit which unlocks Hardware Acceleration is available during the install to make things as easy as possible**

 **With GPL and non-free libraries: https://ffmpeg.org/legal.html**
 ```bash